kinescope/ios-kinescope-player/DOCUMENTATION.md

 Playing DRM protected content is supported by KinescopeSDK out of the box.
 Decoding of AVAsset with FairPlayStreaming  including communication with keyServer is implemented in KinescopePlayer,.
 You can always change keyServer from `KinescopeConfig` if you've setup custom environment, but you will be able to play any content from kinescope.io dashboard without any changes.

+# Live Streams

+KinescopePlayerView supports live streams.
+It has live indicator and announce view with information of planned time of start.

 # Localization

 To add new localization to strings from SDK, add in your project file "KinescopeLocalizable.strings", file should located in main bundle(it is important to multi-modules projects), copy all content from Localizable.strings file, which is located in KinescopeSDK and add new languages or change values of existing ones.

+# Error Handling

+KinescopePlayerView has inbox error handling logic and retry-mechanism.
+If video is not available or some error occured player will try to retry failed operation 10 times with 5 seconds delay between each attempt.
+If all attempts failed player will show error overlay with refresh button.